matthewcarlucci/scikick/README.md

 sk run -v -s --use-conda
 ```

-## Incorporating with Other Pipelines
+### Incorporating with Other Pipelines

 Additional workflows written in [snakemake](http://snakemake.readthedocs.io/en/stable/) should play nicely with the scikick workflow.
+By default, a `Snakefile` at the project root will be included in the `sk run` execution (Using the snakemake `include:` directive).

-These jobs can be added to the begining, middle, or end of scikick related tasks:
+These jobs can be added to the beginning, middle, or end of scikick related tasks:

 - Beginning
   - `sk add first_step.rmd -d pipeline_donefile` (where pipeline_donefile is the last file generated by the Snakefile)